Redesigning process modeling for efficiency and adoption ⸺

 Evaluative Research ⸺

-Testing: Using high-fidelity prototypes, we conducted comprehensive testing to validate the new design.
+Testing: We conducted comprehensive testing to validate the new design.
 Initial studies involved participants with no prior product knowledge, recruited via Respondent, followed by live system testing with Beta customers, large clients unfamiliar with the updates, and partners at an SAP event.
-This iterative approach ensured diverse perspectives and actionable insights.

 Quotes from happy participants and partners, such as 'When can we have it?'